Fundamental Analysis Guides

 Why does the Fed change its stance between hawkish and dovish?

 Depending on how different macroeconomic indicators develop over time, the Federal Reserve might sometimes adopt a combination of hawkish and dovish policies.
 For instance, if inflation starts increasing while GDP growth remains low, combining both policies could reign in inflation without stifling economic recovery efforts.
-Similarly, if GDP growth accelerates while inflation remains low, then dovish policies could be implemented to avoid any potential overheating without stifling economic activity too much.

-Why understanding dovish and hawkish policy is important?
+Why is understanding dovish and hawkish policy important?

 Pros and cons of Hawks & Doves